 There are a wide range of advantages to using longitudinal data to study health behaviours.

-Information over the life course: Unlike cross-sectional studies, longitudinal studies track participants’ habits over an extended period of time.
+Information over the life course: Unlike sample of people each time they are carried out.
+Some cross-sectional studies are repeated regularly and can include a large number of repeat questions (questions asked on each survey round).">cross-sectional studies, longitudinal studies track participants’ habits over an extended period of time.
 This approach is critical to studies of health behaviours.
 Some habits may be ingrained from childhood, while others change over time.
 The consequences of our lifetime behaviours are often cumulative.
 In other cases, the point at which we change our behaviours is important.
 For example, are the benefits of quitting smoking early in adulthood the same as quitting in later life?
 Longitudinal studies allow researchers to establish the order in which life events occur.
-Learn more about the differences between longitudinal and cross-sectional studies in the Introduction to longitudinal studies module.
+Learn more about the differences between longitudinal and sample of people each time they are carried out.
+Some cross-sectional studies are repeated regularly and can include a large number of repeat questions (questions asked on each survey round).">cross-sectional studies in the Introduction to longitudinal studies module.

 Prospective data collection: Health behaviours can be difficult to remember accurately.
 Longitudinal studies typically ask participants to remember back a short time, and many are starting to collect real-time or near real-time information through diaries and activity monitors.
 Learn more about the benefits of prospective data collection in the Study design module.